waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - **My Pokemon:** Kunai (Sneasel Lv24).
 - **Condition:** Alakazam has Reflect up.
 Defense -2.
 Shadow Ball Disabled.
 - **Insight:** Kunai is immune to Psychic.
 Shadow Ball is my only real damage source.
-- **Plan:** Stall with Quick Attack (Slot 3) until Disable wears off.
-Screech failed last turn (accuracy or immunity?), so switching to damage to pass turns.
+- **Plan:** Using Quick Attack (Slot 3) to stall for Disable to end and chip health.
+Screech failed last turn.
 - **Goal:** Win the Earth Badge.

 # Tile Mechanics